JTC-dev/JTC-dev/README.md

 - 👋 Hi, I’m James
 - 👀 Passionate Python coder.
 Hobbyist always looking to improve.
 - 🌱 I’m currently learning HTML, c++ and Python.
 - 💞️ Mainly interested in web apps and automation.
-If you find any bugs or ideas to please let me know.
+If you find any bugs or ideas to improve please let me know.